FuelLabs/fuels-ts/apps/docs/src/guide/providers/querying-the-chain.md

 ## Get blocks

-This method retunrns all the blocks from the blockchain that match the given query.
+This method returns all the blocks from the blockchain that match the given query.
 The below code snippet shows how to get the last 10 blocks.

 <<< @/../../../packages/providers/src/provider.test.ts#Provider-get-blocks{ts:line-numbers}